marypraxedes/marypraxedes/README.md

 🔐 Participo do programa Hackers do Bem:
 - ✔️ Nível Fundamental concluído
-- 🚀 Atualmente no nível Especializado (DevSecOps)
+- 🚀 Nível Especializado (DevSecOps) concluído

 ---